 - WordPress Deployment

 After setting up two test sites — one running WordPress 4.6.6 and another with version 4.7.5 — we performed HTTP load tests against them.
 Autobench turned out to be a good tool.
 It’s simple to set up and powerful for generating load (and collecting data).
-We configured Autobench as shown on this gist after a few trials to identify where the performance plateaued.
+After a few trials, we configured Autobench as shown in this gist to identify where the performance plateaued.
 This is where the data gets the most interesting, as it could now show whether the different versions plateau at the same number of requests and how they differ when they plateau.
-If you generate too much load, the statistics you grab are not all that meaningful because, at that point, your site could be taking seconds to load and might as well be down.
-With too little load, you might not see where the performance differs, such as handling more requests.
+If you generate too much load, the statistics you grab are not all that meaningful because your site could take seconds to load at that point and might as well be down.
+You might not see where the performance differs with too little load, such as handling more requests.

 Data Collection and Presentation